Skip to content

 American Express Gold

-Best grocery card by net value for this profile — about $582/yr after the effective fee, earning 4x on grocery.
+Best grocery card by net value for this profile, after the effective fee.

 The highest grocery rate is only useful inside its cap.
 Blue Cash Preferred earns 6% — but only on the first $6,000/year, then 1%.
 Amex Gold earns 4x up to $25,000/year, so a heavy grocery spender keeps the bonus rate far longer.
 Above roughly $500/month in groceries, the uncapped 4x card usually pulls ahead of the higher-but-capped 6% card.
 Note: warehouse clubs (Costco) and superstores (Walmart, Target) don't code as supermarkets and won't trigger most grocery bonuses.